PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 Now that you have a better understanding of how to authenticate your client and retrieve information about it, you can try to retrieve other resources from the API.
 You can use the access token you generated earlier to authenticate your client.

-In the following example we will try to retrieve, and save, information about user groups.
+In the following example, we will try retrieving and saving user group information.
 To do that, you need to send a `GET` request to the `/admin-api/customers/group/{customerGroupId}` endpoint, where `{customerGroupId}` is the ID of the user group you want to retrieve.
 You need to provide the access token in the `Authorization` header.

 ```bash
 curl --location 'http://yourdomain.test/admin-api/customers/group/1' \